jackyko1991/vnet-tensorflow/README.md

 ```

 To write you own preprocessing pipeline, you need to modify the preprocessing classes in `NiftiDataset.py`

+Additional preprocessing classes:
+- StatisticalNormalization
+- Reorient (take care on the direction when performing evaluation)
+- Invert
+- ConfidenceCrop (for very small volume like cerebral microbleeds, alternative of RandomCrop)
+- BSplineDeformation

 #### Tensorboard
 In training stage, result can be visualized via Tensorboard.
 Run the following command: